Dream Lover: The Bobby Darin Musical

 Dream Lover: The Bobby Darin Musical is a jukebox musical based on an original concept and stage play by Frank Howson and John-Michael Howson, adapted for the stage by Frank Howson with Simon Phillips and Carolyn Burns.
-The musical reveals the extraordinary story of legendary singer, songwriter and actor Bobby Darin.
+The musical tells the story of singer, songwriter and actor Bobby Darin.

 The original production played at the Sydney Lyric Theatre from September to November 2016.
 It featured David Campbell as Bobby Darin, Caroline O'Connor as Polly / Mary Douvan, Hannah Fredericksen as Sandra Dee, Bert LaBonte as Charlie, Martin Crewes as Steve Blauner, Marney McQueen as Nina, and Phoebe Panaretos as Connie Francis.
 A Melbourne season, with Marina Prior replacing O'Connor, ran from December 2017 to March 2018 at the State Theatre.

 Dream Lover was nominated for six 2018 Helpmann Awards including Best Musical.
 Campbell received the Helpmann Award for Best Male Actor in a Musical.

 Cast recording

 The Australian cast recording featuring David Campbell was released in September 2016 and peaked at number 9 on the ARIA Chart.
 It was nominated for an ARIA Award for Best Original Soundtrack or Musical Theatre Cast Recording in 2017.